 But let’s rewind back to the beginning.

 I had landed in the small fishing town of Labuan Bajo on the island of Flores.
 This was going to be our base for exploring Komodo National Park, a UNESCO World Heritage Site since 1986.
+This park is made up of three major islands — Komodo Island, Rinca Island, and Padar Island — and 26 smaller ones, totalling 603 square kilometres of land.

 The main draw for exploring the rugged and relatively untouched islands of Komodo National Park?